qri-io/website/content/docs/tutorials/cli_quickstart.md

 <a id="part4"></a>
 # CLI Tutorial, Part 4 - Peer commands

-So now that you can create, update, and examine your own datasets, how do you look for datasets on other's Qri nodes?
+So now that you can create, update, and examine your own datasets, how do you look for datasets on others' Qri nodes?

 We are now going to look at the `qri connect` and `qri peers` commands, starting with how to spin up your Qri node to connect with other, get a list of your peers, get info about them, list their datasets, and add their datasets to your own repository.